humphreyja/compilers/compilers/basic/README.md

 To run, install elixir (`brew install elixir`).
-Then run `./basic` to start the pre-compiled version If you wish to compile your own version, run with `mix escript.build` To run from the shell, start iex with `iex -S mix` then execute the test file with `ExTokens.test`
+Then run `./basic` to start the pre-compiled version If you wish to compile your own version, build it with `mix escript.build`

+By default, it will use `code.basic` as the source code, you may pass in a file as an argument if you want to run a different file.
+See the provided screenshot to see a sample run.

 ## Syntax
 It is in BASIC syntax though is very minimal and works more like an interpreter/translator to Elixir.